How Neglect Of Women's Health Impacts Society

 After women were allowed into the medical field, they continued to face barriers because of their gender.
 Harvard Medical School did not admit women until 1945, despite women continually requesting admission since 1847.
 Women were more likely to encounter sexual or gender-based harassment in their jobs as doctors or to be negatively assessed on a healthcare management evaluation as compared to men, both problems that persist to this day.

 Women have been chronically left out of medical research.
-There are fewer female medical researchers because of many of the same barriers to women’s education that aspiring female medical students face.
-However, women have also historically been missing from the medical field as research subjects, as Women’s College Hospital reports.
+Fewer female medical researchers exist because of many of the same barriers to women’s education that aspiring female medical students face.
+However, as Women's College Hospital reports, women have also historically been missing from the medical field as research subjects.

 Getty/AnnaStills